SSWConsulting/SSW.Rules.Content/rules/risks-of-deploying-on-fridays/rule.md

 ---
 Deploying on a Friday has traditionally been risky due to limited post-deployment support over the weekend, potentially leaving issues unaddressed.
 In the DevOps era, these concerns are largely mitigated by automated deployments, continuous integration, and real-time monitoring, making the deployment process smoother and more reliable.

-Nonetheless, a bit of extra vigilance is advised.
+Nonetheless, a bit of extra preparation is advised.

 <!--endintro-->